-This month’s blog theme is about the difficulties we experience when asking for help, why that is and what we can do about it.
+This month’s blog theme is about why asking for help is so hard – the difficulties we experience when asking for help, why that is and what we can do about it.
 This post is part 2 and focuses on the role self-worth plays when we don’t ask for help.
 Part 1 focused on the role guilt plays.

 There are really good reasons for that, which I will explain here and they will help you understand why you may be feeling the way you do.
 I’ll also share 3 things you can do to help you find ways of rebuilding your confidence and self-worth and enable you to make conscious choices on whether or not to ask for help.

-DIY or Doing It Yourself gives you a sense of achievement, which makes you feel good about your abilities and yourself, and therefore contributes to your sense of confidence and self-worth.
+Doing it yourself gives you a sense of achievement, which makes you feel good about your abilities and yourself, and therefore contributes to your sense of confidence and self-worth.
 When you can no longer do things for yourself, there areÂ less immediate opportunities for that and so your confidence and sense of self-worth can start to float away.

 On top of that, there is the loss of doing favourite activities.
 Many times we link activities we really enjoy into how we view ourselves as a person.
 For example, I am a dancer, I am a table tennis player, I am a mechanic.
 When you can no longer do those favourite activities, it is like you have lost a part of yourself.
 That loss can manifest itself in refusing to ask for or accept help, because when we do, it is a reminder to ourselves of what we have lost.